nrfconnect/sdk-nrf/doc/nrf/ug_nrf91_features.rst

 The M33 TrustZone divides the application MCU into secure and non-secure domains.
 When the MCU boots, it always starts executing from the secure area.
-The secure bootloader chain starts the :ref:`Trusted Firmware-M (TF-M) <ug_tfm>` when using nRF9160 DK or the :ref:`nrf9160_ug_secure_partition_manager` when using Thingy:91.
-The secure firmware component configures a part of memory and peripherals to be non-secure, and then jumps to the main application located in the non-secure area.
+The secure bootloader chain starts the :ref:`Trusted Firmware-M (TF-M) <ug_tfm>`, which configures a part of memory and peripherals to be non-secure, and then jumps to the main application located in the non-secure area.

 Secure bootloader chain
 -----------------------